OBD2FA/.github/README.md

-# .github
+# OBD2FA GitHub templates

-OBD2FA GitHub templates
+This repository contains templates used for all GitHub repos as well as the public organization overview README document.